Academic Information and Regulations

-Experiential Learning Portfolio (ELP), Advanced Placement (AP), College-Level Examination Program (CLEP) and International Baccalaureate Organization (IBO) tests should be presented for evaluation prior to the semester in which graduation is planned and/or during the last eighteen (18) hours required for graduation.
-Total hours of ELP/AP/CLEP/IBO allowed are thirty (30) semester credit hours.
+Prior Learning Assessment Credit (PLA) includes: Experiential Learning Portfolio (ELP), Advanced Placement (AP), College-Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) and International Baccalaureate Organization (IBO) exams.
+Official PLA transcripts should be presented for evaluation prior to the semester in which graduation is planned and/or at the time of admission.
+Credit for PLA is subject to the total hour limitation of 30 semester credit hours.

-Students wishing to inquire about advanced placement must contact the Academic Enrichment Office in Room 141 of the Delco Building or at 936-261-3699.
-Letter grades will not be awarded for advanced placement achievement, and the AP or CLEP credits will not be counted in the student’s cumulative GPA.
-Students receive only applicable credit hours for satisfactory achievement on Advanced Placement or CLEP tests.
-Applicable Advanced Placement credits received at other institutions may be applied toward degree plan requirements at PVAMU provided they were awarded as letter grades at the other institution or an official College Board transcript is sent to PVAMU designating the grade or score received on the AP or CLEP test.
-Advanced placement scores or transfer credits cannot be taken from other university or college transcripts, and PVAMU does not accept scores submitted from students.
-Scores must be received from the College Board on an official CLEP Transcript or AP Student Grade Report.
+Students wishing to inquire about PLA credit must contact the Testing Center at 936-261-3627 or at firstname.lastname@example.org.
+Letter grades will not be awarded for advanced placement achievement, and the AP, CLEP credits will not be counted in the student's cumulative GPA.
+Students receive only applicable credit hours for satisfactory achievement on all PLA exams.
+Applicable PLA credits received at other institutions may be applied toward degree plan requirements at PVAMU provided they were awarded as letter grades at the other institution or an official PLA transcript is sent to PVAMU designating the grade or score received on the PLA exam.
+PLA scores or transfer credits cannot be taken from other university or college transcripts, and PVAMU does not accept scores submitted from students.
 If a course has been taken and failed at Prairie View A&M University, it may not be replaced by a subsequent Prior Learning Assessment.
-A student may take a CLEP test to receive credit for a course previously failed at the University; however, the CLEP credit will not replace the failed grade on the student’s official transcript.
+A student may take a CLEP or DSST exam to receive credit for a course previously failed at the University; however, the CLEP or DSST credit will not replace the failed grade on the student's official transcript.

 Experiential Learning Portfolio